What does the acronym MGEC stand for?

-I was a “Fair Share” Member of MGEC- and my dues were changed to $0 last summer.
+I was a “Fair Share” Member of MGEC- and my dues were changed to $0 in 2018.
 Am I still a member?
 Does MGEC still represent me?

 If you were a Fair Share Member of MGEC, you should have been contacted by MGEC and been provided the option to join as a Full Member.
 If you were overlooked or have joined state employment since the summer of 2018 and don’t know your membership status- please contact us!

 If you were a Fair Share member, and now do not contribute by payroll deduction or other means, you are a “Represented Non-member.”
 MGEC still represents you during bargaining and contract negotiations and in other situations where issues surrounding our labor contract are involved.

 As a result of the Janus v.
 AFSCME ruling, MGEC made changes to our constitutional language in order to better define our membership levels.
 There are now 5 member grades- Full Members, Supporting Members, Associate Members, Honorary Life Members, and Represented Non-members.